 Big Island Favorites on the Kona Side:

-Off the beaten path, just south of Kailua-Kona in Kealakekua, Sundried Specialities is a no-frills eatery with a variety of both raw and cooked options.
+Off the beaten path, just south of Kailua-Kona in Kealakekua, Kona Grill House (formerly known as Sundried Specialities) is a no-frills eatery with a variety of both raw and cooked options.
+No matter what you call it, it is sure to be one of your Big Island favorites as well.
 There is basically no ambience, either indoors or out, but you go for the food.
 (And if you’re an #autismfamily like ours, you’ll take the food back to the Piece of Mind Retreat anyway.)

 Snorkeling in the Kona area is top notch.
 It’s hard to do it wrong, but Sea Quest definitely does it right.
 The boat is half the fun – the smaller craft means you can dip into sea caves on your way.
 The guides are great – very knowledgeable and supportive of all levels of swimmers.